ernstlab/CNEP/README.md

 ### Step 4: Train Classifers

-Classifiers should be trained with Liblinear https://www.csie.ntu.edu.tw/~cjlin/liblinear/
+First obtain Liblinear, which can be downloaded from here https://www.csie.ntu.edu.tw/~cjlin/liblinear/.
+Also gunzip must be available.

+For each training file in TRAINDIRexecute these set of commands: gunzip TRAINDIR/trainfile

+LIBLINEAR/liblinear-2.1/train -s 6 -B 1 -c 1 TRAINDIR/trainfile MODELSDIR/trainfile.model

+gzip TRAINDIR/trainfile

+gzip MODELDIR/trainfile.model

+where trainfile is the name of the training file.

 ### Step 5: Generate Predictions on Portions of Chromosomes
 This step takes the trained classifers and makes predictions for each label set in ten different subsets of each chromosome.
-This is done to allow the execution to be done using less memory and time.
+Predictions are made on portions of each chromosome to allow execution to be done using less memory and time.
+This can be done with the command:

 >java -mx8000M -classpath .
 MakeCNEPPredict portion labelfile chrN

-portion is value between 0 to 9, when there are 10 portions per chromosome labelfile should be the name of the label file without the .gz extension if present chrN is a chromosome to predict on which should be present in labellist.txt
+where portion is value between 0 to 9, when there are 10 portions per chromosome labelfile should be the name of the label file without the .gz extension if present chrN is a chromosome to predict on which should be present in labellist.txt

-This should be called for each combination of the ten portions, label sets, and chromosome combinations
+This should be called for each combination of the ten portions, label set, and chromosome.

 ### Step 6: Combine Chromosome Predictions
-This step combines the predictions from different portions to make single wig files for each chromosome
+This step combines the predictions from different portions to make single .wig files for each chromosome This can be done with the command:

 >java -mx8000M -classpath .
 CombineFiles chrN

-This should be called for each chromosome
+This should be called for each chromosome.

 ### Step 7: Predicitions from Different Label Sets

 >java -mx8000M -classpath .
 MakeCNEPAverage chrN

-This should be called for each chromosome
+This should be called for each chromosome.